 This course introduces the core competencies and core values of the COM-FSM nursing curriculum.
-Focuses on activities of daily living, health be iors, self-management, and health promotion across the life span to support healthy lifestyles of Pacific Island communities.
-Nursing process, bas health assessment, communication for relationship-centered interactions, medication administration, health information literacy and writing, eviden based nursing practice, health care outcomes, teaching-learning, and the role of the nurse in the interprofessional health team and in health system are included.
-Clinical learning experiences occur in the simulation lab and a variety of health settings to develop therapeutic relationships, sound of judgments, safe nursing care, and self-directed learning.
+Focuses on activities of daily living, health behaviors, self-management, and health promotion across the life span to support healthy lifestyles of Pacific Island communities.
+Nursing process, basic health assessment, communication for relationship-centered interactions, medication administration, health information literacy and writing, evidenced-based nursing practice, health care outcomes, teaching-learning, and the role of the nurse in the interprofessional health team and in health systems are included.
+Clinical learning experiences occur in the simulation lab and a variety of health settings to develop therapeutic relationships, sound clinical judgments, safe nursing care, and self-directed learning.